 VoIP PBX Phones

-A VoIP phone service is an integral part of using a VoIP phone.
-A VoIP phone must be registered with some VoIP phone service provider in order to work.
-VoIP phone service providers may specialize in basic phone service or they may provide full business-level PBX functionality, allowing multiple phones to work together to provide a business VoIP solution.
+A VoIP phone service is integral in using a VoIP phone.
+A VoIP phone must be registered with some VoIP PBX phone service provider in order to work.
+VoIP PBX phone service providers may specialize in basic phone service or they may provide full business-level PBX functionality, allowing multiple phones to work together to provide a VoIP systems solution.
 Some only do VoIP, others are mainly dedicated to traditional telephony using the copper-wire Public Switched Telephone Network (PSTN), and others fully embrace both technologies.

 At VirtualPBX, we believe in flexibility.
 The choice to use a VoIP phone or a traditional analog phone should be left up to the user.
 We support and endorse both technologies.
 We also believe in the power of open standards.
 Our clients can use a VoIP phone registered to VirtualPBX or another provider, analog phones on landlines, VoIP via cell phone, or any other type of phone.
 It’s the power of choice, and that choice is yours.

 COMPARE VOIP PHONES